Circadence-Corp/DSREexpertBR/README.md

 > NOTE:

 Don't want to download them?
 See guidance on ```Phase 2```; those commands automatically pull from these public Azure Storage Containers; total deployment time is usually ~2 minutes.

+### Initializing a Deployment

+1. GO TO THE REPO LOCATION:
+cd 'C:\users\<User>\Documents\Circadence\BR29\Circadence_GitHub_BR29\DSREexpertBR\'
+2. CONNECT TO AZURE WITH YOUR CREDS:
+Connect-AzAccount
+3. CREATE A AZURE RESOURCE GROUP
+New-AzResourceGroup -Name DefendTheFlag -Location "Central US"
+4. KICK OFF DEPLOYMENT USING THE TEMPLATE New-AzResourceGroupDeployment -ResourceGroupName DefendTheFlag -Templatefile .\azuredeploy.json

+### Troubleshooting
+If something fails or is not working as expected, troubleshooting information can be found here:
+C:\windows\system32\configuration\ConfigurationStatus
+Get-WinEvent -LogName "Microsoft-Windows-Dsc/Operational"

 ## Changelog
 For full view of [whats new and comprehensive changelog, here here](https://github.com/Circadence-Corp/DSREexpertBR/blob/master/CHANGELOG.md).